astronomy-commons/genesis-jupyterhub-automator/README.md

             --letsencrypt-email=kathryn.janeway@uw.edu
 ```

-This will generate configuration for you JupyterHub in `etc/`.
+This will generate configuration for you JupyterHub in `hub.alerts.wtf/`.

 ### 6. Deploy

 You're now ready to deploy it by running:

 ```
+cd hub.alerts.wtf
 make all
 ```